rchevallier/jarchi-lib/doc/Colormap reapply.md

 ## Nota Bene

-If you observe the applied color scheme seems different from the previously visible on the view, it's because it was modified manually after saving.
-The color scheme reapplied by this script is based on the one **saved**, not the latest applied.
+If you observe the applied color scheme seems different from the previously visible on the view, it's because the oen applied is different from the one saved.
+The color scheme reapplied by this script is based on the definition **saved**, not the latest applied.